spotify/XCRemoteCache/README.md

 Follow the [Development](docs/Development.md) guide.
 It has all the information on how to get started.

 ## Release

+To release a version, in [Releases](https://github.com/spotify/XCRemoteCache/releases) draft a new release with `v0.3.0{-rc0}` version format.
+Packages with binaries will be automatically uploaded to the GitHub [Releases](https://github.com/spotify/XCRemoteCache/releases) page.

+### Building release package

 To build a release zip package, call: